lewis-010/computer-vision-rock-paper-scissors/README.md

 ># The Computer Vision Project
-Rock, paper, scissors is a classic game played by two or more people and relies on the visual input of, usually, a players hand.
+Rock, paper, scissors is a classic game played by two or more people and relies on the visual input of, usually, a player's hand.
 This project focuses on the creation of a computer vision system, or model, to detect whether the user is showing rock, paper, scissors or nothing to the camera, and to then use a python script to play the game.
 <br/><br/>
 >## Milestone 1
 - The first task was to create a machine learning model using the online service [Teachable Machine](https://teachablemachine.withgoogle.com/).